 The top of our list is "Allstays Camp & RV."
 We have used this app since our Casita days, and it's the most used tool in our arsenal.
 We utilize it for planning trips across the country; many times, it is in use while driving and looking for a new campsite (Diana is using the app, Rob't is driving).
 It has it all National, State/Provincial, County, City Campgrounds, and private RV parks.
 Other features include Low Clearance, RV Businesses, RV Dumps, Rest Areas, Stores (i.e., Costco, Walmart, etc.), Propane Suppliers, etc. The many features of this app can be filtered, so you easily find exactly what you are looking for.

-An app we that were later introduced to and also has become one of our favorites is the "Ultimate Public Campgrounds App."
+An app we were later introduced to and has become one of our favorites is the "Ultimate Public Campgrounds App."
 This app features information about publicly-owned, non-commercial campgrounds across the lower 48 states.
 Its data is based on the web-based Ultimate US Public Campground Project.

 A newer addition to our fave list is Campendium.
 Besides having excellent reviews of campgrounds, there's information about cell coverage at each campground.
 This app is also a useful tool for finding dispersed camping.

-Other apps we use on regular basis are:
+Other apps we use regularly are:

 - RV Life — RV GPS & Campgrounds We have found their GPS Navigation to be quite handy when driving an RV.

 - Reserve America We hate reservations, but...

 Brewery PassportNow shut down.
 We’re testing Brewee as a replacement.
 It's always fun finding new brews when traveling.

 - TideTrac This is a handy app when on the coast.

 - GasBuddy Aids in finding reasonably priced gas.